aimms/documentation/webui/page-manager.rst

 .. important::

-	There are some changes made to the page manager with the introduction of `Sidepanels <page-manager.html#id6>`_ from software version 4.64.
-The changes are explained in :ref:`adding a sidepanel page`.
+	There are some changes made to the page manager with the introduction of `Side Panels <page-manager.html#id6>`_ from software version 4.64.
+The changes are explained in :ref:`adding a side panel page`.

 Renaming a Page
 ---------------